orangain/scrapy-s3pipeline/README.md

 You can also use other spider fields, e.g. `{name}`.
 You can use [format string syntax](https://docs.python.org/3/library/string.html#formatstrings) here, e.g. `{chunk:07d}`.

 File format is determined by a file extension in the URL.
 For example, if `S3PIPELINE_URL` ends with `.json` or `.json.gz`, JSON format is used.
 See Scrapy's built-in [FEED_EXPORTERS](https://docs.scrapy.org/en/latest/topics/feed-exports.html#std-setting-FEED_EXPORTERS) settings for supported formats.
+If the file extension is not available in `FEED_EXPORTERS`, JSONLines format is used by default.

 ### S3PIPELINE_MAX_CHUNK_SIZE (Optional)